 BioSoc is the University of Warwick's Biology Society!

-Friendly and open to anyone, BioSoc is the perfect society for those studying at the School of Life Sciences, the Medical School or simply those with an interest in all things Biology.
-We provide a welcoming community with a shared passion for science by hosting fun socials, family support systems, informal academic support and meaningful volunteering opportunities.
-Every year, with the support of and feedback from our members, BioSoc gets bigger and better.
-We hope you will choose to be part of our journey.
+Friendly and open to all, BioSoc is the perfect society for those studying at the School of Life Sciences, the Medical School or simply those with an interest in all things Biology.
+We provide a welcoming community with a shared passion for science, hosting fun socials, providing family support, one-to-one academic mentor support, academic events and meaningful volunteering opportunities.

-To get a better feel for what we do head over to our website which has heaps of information to help you find your way around, including a 40-page Freshers Guide written by members of the 2020 exec.
+To get a better feel for what we do head over to our website which has heaps of information to help you find your way around, including a 40-page Freshers Guide.
 If you have any questions contact us via Facebook, Instagram or the Whatsapp chats using the links provided.
-And to join click the button to to the right, or if you're browsing on mobile app skip to the end.
+To become a member click the button to to the right, or if you're browsing on mobile app skip to the end.

 Fresher 2021/22 resources